DE

 • Medical technology: abrasion-resistant parts, e.g. for implants

-• Cross-sectional technologies such as pumps, bearings, or seals
+• Cross-sectional technologies: pumps, bearings, seals

 Future topics at ceramitec